 |Threat Assessment 2013 Environmental Crime in the EU.||Europol, 2013: This in-depth Europol threat assessment follows the assessment presented in the SOCTA and aims to provide a detailed account of the threat of environmental crime in the EU.
 This threat assessment primarily relies on information provided by Member States and Europol's partners.|

-|Commission Staff Working Paper - Impact Assessment Accompanying document to a legislative proposal and additional non-legislative measures strengthening the inspections and enforcement of Regulation (EC) No 1013/2006 of the European Parliament and of the Council of 14 June 2006 on shipments of waste.||European Commission, 2013: This Impact Assessment report examines options to strengthen the inspections and enforcement of the WSR in order to effectively prevent illegal waste shipments.|
+|Commission Staff Working Paper - Impact Assessment - Accompanying document to a legislative proposal and additional non-legislative measures strengthening the inspections and enforcement of Regulation (EC) No 1013/2006 of the European Parliament and of the Council of 14 June 2006 on shipments of waste.||European Commission, 2013: This Impact Assessment report examines options to strengthen the inspections and enforcement of the Waste Shipment Regulation in order to effectively prevent illegal waste shipments.|

-|Analyzing End of Life LCD TV WEEE Flows in Europe||Proceedings of EcoDesign 2013 International Symposium, 2013: "Since the introduction of LCD TVs in 2005, consumers exchanged their bulky CRT television with a new set of flatter and lighter LCD television.
+|Analyzing End of Life LCD TV WEEE Flows in Europe||Proceedings of EcoDesign International Symposium, 2013: Since the introduction of LCD TVs in 2005, consumers exchanged their bulky CRT television with a new set of flatter and lighter LCD television.
 As a result the migration to flat TVs has been steadily progressing.
 Considering the upcoming increase of LCD TVs in the return stream, there is a strong need to quantify the amounts generated as waste.
 In order to do this, the study utilizes a Sales-Stock-Lifespan model to estimate future flows of LCD TVs across twenty European countries from 2005 to 2016.
 Quantification of patterns in the waste stream can help designers and decision makers to anticipate on design consequences in collection and treatment before posing new design changes.|